Eyrye

 Picture

 This vine produces flowers with no fragrance, and blooms in spring and fall.
 This species needs ample water, and does well in boggy conditions.
-This species is native to the southeastern United States, and produce green foliage and golden yellow showy flowers.
+It is native to the southeastern United States, and produces green foliage and golden yellow flowers.
 They can reach over 20 feet tall or long, climbing over other vegetation for support.

 Gelsemium sempervirens (Carolina Jessamine, Yellow Jessamine, Confederate Jessamine, Confederate Jasmine, Evening Trumpetflower, Woodbine, Poor Man's Rope)